Design principles for long-range energy transfer at room temperature: Acknowledgments

 The authors are grateful to A. Block and N. van Hulst for useful discussions.
-This work was supported by the ERC Synergy grant BioQ, the Templeton Foundation and an IQST PhD fellowship.
-The authors acknowledge support by the state of Baden-W\"urttemberg through bwHPC and the German Research Foundation (DFG) through grant no INST 40/467-1 FUGG (JUSTUS cluster).
+This work was supported by the ERC Synergy grants BioQ and HyperQ, an IQST PhD fellowship and was made possible through the support of a grant from the John Templeton Foundation.
+The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the John Templeton Foundation.
+The authors acknowledge support by the state of Baden-W\"urttemberg through bwHPC and the German Research Foundation (DFG) through grant no INST 40/575-1 FUGG (JUSTUS 2 cluster).